Puskás Aréna: Opening

 Károly Jankovics who is the leader of the Hungarian community in Montevideo.

 All of the tickets were sold for the opening match against Uruguay.
 In the first three days only the members of the Supporters' Club of the Hungarian Football Federation could purchase the tickets.

 Although the opening match was planned to be the last match of Zoltán Gera, he did not play at the opening match, as he said that his condition would not make it possible to play against Uruguay.
 Uruguay won the game, 2–1.

+Present (2019–)

+In 2020, due to COVID-19 pandemic in Europe, the 2020 UEFA Super Cup matches was moved from Estádio do Dragão, Porto, Portugal to Budapest, Hungary.

+On 31 May 2023, A.S.
+Roma and Sevilla FC played in the 2023 UEFA Europa League final with Sevilla winning a 4–1 penalty shootout after a 1–1 draw.

+On 4 February 2025, the ventillator system caught fire on the sixth floor.
+A total of 25 fire engine trucks arrived at the scene and extinguished the fire.